 A Musical Christmas

-History professor Michael Walker (Harry Connick Jr.) loves his wife, Susan (Connie Britton), and son, David (Chandler Canterbury), as well as his job, but he doesn't love Christmas.
-He did once when he was a child and longed for Christmas to be everyday but a family tragedy back then has turned him in to a Christmas grinch.
+History professor Michael Walker (Harry Connick Jr. - New in Town) loves his wife, Susan (Connie Britton), and son, David (Chandler Canterbury - Knowing), as well as his job, but he doesn't love Christmas.
+He did once, when he was a child and longed for Christmas to be everyday, but a family tragedy back then has turned him in to a Christmas grinch.
 It doesn't stop his friends and family trying to cajole Michael in to doing Christmas but he just wont do it even if his negativity upsets his son and brings him some unwanted publicity.
-But when another tragedy strikes the family Michael with the help of the mysterious Nick (Willie Nelson) must re-examine his feelings when it comes to Christmas.
+But when another tragedy strikes the family Michael, with the help of the mysterious Nick (Willie Nelson - Stagecoach), must re-examine his feelings when it comes to Christmas.

-When you've watched as many Christmas movies as I have rarely do I come across one which genuinely throws me a curve ball and "Angels Sing" isn't one of them.
+When you've watched as many Christmas movies as I have, rarely do I come across one which genuinely throws me a curve ball and "Angels Sing" isn't one of them.
 Here is the story of a father who has lost the spirit of Christmas due to a past tragedy but a series of events forces him to re-evaluate his feelings for the season.
-And as such there is an expected touching side as Michael realises what he has been missing out on for years and deals with the pain which has held him back all these years.
+And as such there is an expected touching side as Michael comes to realise what he has been missing out on for years and deals with the pain which has held him back all these years.

 Tags: Christmas Movies